Skoda Kodiaq long-term test

 First impressions of the engine and gearbox are that the VW Group’s diesel engines are starting to feel a little under-developed compared with the more popular petrol derived alternatives, or perhaps it’s just been a little too long since I’ve had a diesel daily.
 It’s quite noisy at times, and the transmission is occasionally lazy in its response, in a manner I associate more with older DSG-equipped vehicles.

-Still, with a variety of driving modes to choose from, I expect I’ll figure out an optimised setting that best suits my driving.
+Still, with a variety of driving modes to choose from, I expect I’ll figure out an optimised setting that best suits me.

 Skoda Kodiaq 2.0 TDI 193 DSG 4x4 SE L | |